pivotal/docs-tap/vscode-extension/using-the-extension.md

 ## <a id="debugging-on-the-cluster"></a> Debugging on the Cluster

-The Tanzu Developer Tools extension enables you to debug your application on your TAP-enabled Kubernetes cluster .
+The Tanzu Developer Tools extension enables you to debug your application on your TAP-enabled Kubernetes cluster.

 Debugging requires a **workload.yaml** file in your project.
 For information about creating a **workload.yaml** file, see the [Set Up section](../vscode-extension/getting-started.md#set-up-tanzu-dev-tools).